IntersectMBO/plutus/doc/marlowe/tutorials/playground-overview.rst

 --------------------

-The static analysis of a contract is performed by selecting the **Static analysis** tab in the pane at the foot of the page.
+The static analysis of a contract is performed by selecting the **Static analysis** tab in footer at the bottom of the page.

 .. image:: images/static-analysis.png
    :alt: Static analysis

+In order to analyse a *template* it is necessary to give values to any of its parameters, as you can see in the screenshot.

 Clicking the **Analyse for warnings** button results in the current contract *in the current state* being analysed.
 The result is either to